Studentofcodeinstitute/expense-tracker-renovated/README.md

 ## Credits

 The main structure and design has been taken from youtube.
-Javascript main code idea has been taken from tutorial video. i divide them into two section content and media.
+Javascript main code idea has been taken from tutorial video.
+Has been divided in two section content and media.

 ### Content

 The main javascript coding structure idea has been taken from: <https://github.com/CodAffection/Pure-JavaScript-CRUD-Operations-with-Html/blob/master/script.js>

 ### Media